eguzman1/389Rfall18/week/9/writeup/README.md

 CMSC389R-{H4sh-5l!ngInG-h@sH3r
 For this I was confused at first on what was happending.
 However, after running the nc command (hint) I noticed that th e server was asking to basically hash the string given.
 This made me realize that I had to some how obtain the "hash" rovided by the server and the string and basically use a hash function to obtain an answer.
-I use the new function to c reate a "hash function" instead of hard coding what hashes already existed.
+I used regular expression to obtain the hash and the string I use the new function to c reate a "hash function" instead of hard coding what hashes already existed.
 Thus at the end, the server printed the fla g once I brute force